 - Covers the whole cost of the car but it doesn’t have to

 - Can charge a competitive fixed interest rate if you shop around

-- There may be a wait for the funds to appear, although some lenders make funds available almost immediately
+- There might be a wait for the funds to appear, but some lenders make funds available almost immediately

 Hire purchase (HP)

 Hire purchase is a way of buying a car on finance, where the loan is secured against the car.